pybricks/pybricks.github.io/learn/sensors/responding-sensor-values.md

 getting stuck in corners?
 {: .notice--primary}

+To better understand what programs with sensors do, it is often helpful to write down the key actions and decisions that your robot makes.
+You can connect them with arrows to indicate in which order they happen.
+This is called a _flow chart_.

+You can make your flow charts as brief or detailed as you like, as long as it is helpful to yourself and your team members.
+The following chart sums up how the previous example works.

+{% include flow-chart.html path="/learn/sensors/L05_2_avoid.svg" caption="
+Flow chart for the wall avoidance program.
+Drawing flow charts can help you better understand your own program and explain it to others.
+" %}

 # Using the Conditional Repeat block

 The Conditional Repeat block repeats the blocks you place within it _while_ its